×

 Note that c specifies the number of clients, and r specifies the number of API requests to generate.

-That’s it – you’re up and running!
-Play around with APIClarity and see what it can do to strengthen your applications’ API security.
+That’s it – you're up and running!
+Play around with APIClarity and see what it can do to strengthen your applications' API security.
+And if you want to know more, read more in our APIClarity Overview Series below:

 In your travels, if you think of new features that would be great in APIClarity, feel free to contribute to the code and make it even better.
 It’s open source, after all!